When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Google Code Jam experiments

 \subsection{\textbf{Large Scale De-anonymization: We can de-anonymize 600 programmers from their executable binaries.}}

 We would like to see how well our method scales up to 600 users.
 An analyst with a large set of labeled samples might be interested in performing large scale de-anonymization.
 For this experiment, we use 600 contestants from GCJ with 9 files.
-We only extract the information gain features from the 600 users.
-This reduces the amount of time required for feature extraction.
-On the other hand, this experiment shows how well the information gain features represent overall programming style.
-The results of large scale programmer de-anonymization in Figure~\ref{fig:large}, show that our method can scale to larger datasets with the initial set of features with a surprisingly small drop on accuracy.
+We only extract the reduced set of features from the 600 users.
+This decreases the amount of time required for feature extraction.
+On the other hand, this experiment shows how effectively overall programming style is represented after dimensionality reduction.
+The results of large scale programmer de-anonymization in Figure~\ref{fig:large}, show that our method can scale to larger datasets with the reduced set of features with a surprisingly small drop on accuracy.